MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/configure-extension-file-exclusions-windows-defender-antivirus.md

     1. Set the option to **Enabled**.
     2. Under the **Options** section, click **Show...**
     3. Enter each folder on its own line under the **Value name** column.
 If you are entering a file, ensure you enter a fully qualified path to the file, including the drive letter, folder path, filename, and extension.
-Enter **0** in the **Value** column for all processes.
+Enter **0** in the **Value** column.

 7. Click **OK**.